EV charging stations for homes

 - Applications must be submitted within 90 days of the installation of the charging station.

-The Home and Workplace EV Charging Program helps you save up to $350 on the costs of purchasing and installing an eligible Level 2 charging station for an electric vehicle.
-You can apply for one rebate per residence.
+The Home and Workplace EV Charging Program helps you save on the costs of purchasing and installing an eligible Level 2 charging station for an electric vehicle.
+You can apply for one rebate per home.

 Level 2 EV charger